sumbach/lkitching.github.io/_clojure_jvm/05_dependencies.md

 {% include code/java_dependencies/app/pom.xml %}
 ```

 The application POM declares a dependency on the version of the library we want to use.
-As before the JAR can be build with
+As before the JAR can be built with

     mvn package

-which creates the JAR in the `json-test-1.0.0.jar`.
+which creates the JAR `json-test-1.0.0.jar`.
 When we try to run the application with

     java -cp target/json-test-1.0.0.jar test.EchoJSON messages.json